 The module provides insight into the basic theories underlying customs union and economic and monetary union, and of the rationale for, and strengths and weaknesses of, policy intervention at the EU level.
 It introduces the economic rationale for the existence of the EU, the working of some of its main policy areas, and a critique and assessment of developments to date

-This is a module in Applied Economics and the emphasis throughout is on the development of appropriate economic theories and their application in the specific context of the regional integration in Europe.
-It is not concerned with the detailed discussion of the Treaties or the implementation of policy measures.
-Decision-making in the EU is introduced in order to understand the question of the exercise of economic power and one of the main arguments used by the Leave campaign in the UK.
-The nature of the economic integration is such that this module involves a broad coverage of both microeconomics and macroeconomics, often involving applied issues and applied analysis going beyond that covered in the main theory courses.
+The emphasis throughout is on the development of appropriate economic theories and their application in the specific context of the regional integration in Europe.
+The nature of economic integration is such that the module involves a broad coverage of both microeconomics and macroeconomics, often involving applied issues and analysis going beyond that covered in more theory focussed modules.

 Method of assessment

-have an understanding of the underlying theory of economic integration and its regional aspects in Europe
+* demonstrate critical knowledge and understanding of the underlying theory of economic integration and its regional aspects in Europe.

-have knowledge of trends in trade, migration, competition and relevant policies
+* demonstrate critical knowledge of EU trends in trade, migration, competition and Eurozone performance.